-Is there a more magical or colorful time of year than Christmas?!
-Start the day as you mean to go on with my recipe for Christmas pancakes in different colors, and what better excuse to we need for such extravagance than it’s Christmas?!
+Is there a more magical or colorful time of year than Christmas?
+Start the day with my recipe for Christmas pancakes in different colors, and what better excuse do we need for such extravagance than “it’s Christmas”?

 For many parents, Christmas day starts early.
 The kids’ excitement can’t be contained, and they’re bouncing off the walls, ready for the day ahead!